Care home residents and staff to be given access to Covid-19 testing

 The Department of Health and Social Care has said there have been reports of Covid-19 in 2,099 care homes in England.

-Data from the Office for National Statistics (ONS) shows there were 217 deaths linked to Covid-19 in care homes between January and April 3.
+Data from the Office for National Statistics (ONS) shows there were 217 deaths linked to Covid-19 in care homes between the start of the year and April 3.

 Health Secretary Matt Hancock has said he is “determined” to ensure that everyone needing a Covid-19 test should have access to one, with testing remaining a “key” part of the Government’s coronavirus battle plan.